fulcrologic/fulcro/README-websockets.md

 # Untangled Websockets

+TODO: Make this dynamic in clj-side, so sente isn't a hard dependency.
+Add instructions on leveraging it that way.

 A set of helpers to use websockets with your untangled applications.

 Sente is used to define the websocket layer.